dancaldera/stockpulse/README.md

 ```

 **How it works:**
-1. Fetches real-time market movers from Financial Modeling Prep API
+1. Fetches real-time market movers from Financial Modeling Prep API (stocks)
+2. Or fetches top cryptos from CoinGecko API (crypto strategy)
-2. Falls back to Yahoo Finance trending stocks if FMP unavailable
+3. Falls back to Yahoo Finance trending stocks if FMP unavailable
-3. Falls back to static list if all APIs fail
+4. Falls back to static list if all APIs fail
-4. Caches ticker lists for 30 minutes to avoid rate limits
+5. Caches ticker lists for 30 minutes to avoid rate limits
-5. Filters stocks: minimum $5 price, 1M+ daily volume
+6. Filters stocks: minimum $5 price, 1M+ daily volume
+7. Filters crypto: excludes stablecoins, requires positive price
-6. Analyzes each ticker and sorts by potential gain
+8. Analyzes each ticker and sorts by potential gain

+**Note:**
-**Note:** Without an FMP API key, the system uses Yahoo Finance trending stocks or the static ticker list.
+- For stocks: Without an FMP API key, the system uses Yahoo Finance trending stocks or the static ticker list.
 For true real-time market movers (most active, gainers, losers), an FMP API key is recommended (free tier available).
+- For crypto: Uses CoinGecko's free API (no key required, 30 calls/min) to fetch top cryptocurrencies by market cap.

 ---